 The most important thing you can do is to "Be Seen."
 Swim at a lifeguarded beach, and always swim with a buddy.
 Lifeguarded beaches are offered Memorial Day- Labor Day at Coquina Beach, Old Lighthouse Beach, Frisco Beach, and Ocracoke Beach.

 To receive beach related weather alerts from the National Weather Service, text "Join OBXBEACHCONDITIONS" to 30890.

 Even taking the simpliest precautions can greatly improve your safety.
 When swimming in the ocean always:

 How to Get HelpUnfortunately, emergencies and crimes can happen in the park.
 If an emergency arises or you observe a crime in progress, call 911.
-If you have information about a crime, you can contact the park's administrative office at 252-473-3444
+For non-emergencies that require assistance from National Park Service law enforcement staff, call the Dare County non-emergency line at 252-473-3444

 For more information, please read our FAQs or contact one of our park visitor centers.